Marie-Antoine Carême: Last years

 Carême died, mentally alert to the end, at his Paris home on 12 January 1833, aged 48 or 49.
 He was buried in the Montmartre Cemetery.

 Reputation and legacy

 Carême was known as "the king of chefs and the chef of kings".
 Wheaton comments that although he remains the most famous of 19th-century French chefs, there are two differing schools of thought about him.
 "Gastronomes and food writers have praised him as a great genius of haute cuisine", and have held him up as "an outstanding example of how a lowly apprentice, of a humble background, could rise to the topmost pinnacle of his profession".
 An opposing view is that he was conceited, his prose inelegant, his menus "pretentious and heavy" and his piéces montées an extravagant waste of ingredients.
-In Wheaton's judgment "the truth lies somewhere in between".
+In Wheaton's judgement "the truth lies somewhere in between".